Devils Backbone- Outpost- Supervisor, Packaging Hall

 The Packaging Supervisor oversees the daily operation of the packaging line.

 T he Packaging Supervisor is responsible for maintaining a strong teamwork environment emphasizing communication, innovation, and efficiency.
 While certain aspects of the position are technical in nature, the more critical functions are the leadership, training, and performance management.
-The Packaging Supervisor works with the Brewing - typically the on-shift Lead Brewer - team to ensure the highest quality and efficient packaging of beer.
-The Packaging Supervisor is responsible for the day-to-day management of the packaging line and employees, as well as, the long-term growth of packaging line employees.
-The Packaging Supervisor also contributes to packaging line operations when necessary.
-The Packaging Supervisor position is a leadership position, requiring broad thinking, innovative effort and an imagination when it comes to problem solving.
-This position is integral to the mission of Devils Backbone.
+In this role, you'll work closely with the Brewing - typically the on-shift Lead Brewer - team to ensure the highest quality and efficient packaging of beer while also being responsible for the day-to-day management of the packaging line and employees, as well as, the long-term growth of packaging line employees.
+This role also contributes to packaging line operations when necessary.
+This is a leadership position, requiring broad thinking, innovative effort and an imagination when it comes to problem solving and is integral to the mission of Devils Backbone.

 Daily Duties, Functions, Responsibilities